miloschuman/yii-highcharts/README.md

 Compared to the other JavaScript charting libraries (Flot, jqPlot), Highcharts requires a more verbose configuration but also produces higher quality (animated) graphs, supports more advanced options without plugins, and uses only a single JavaScript file by default.

-Please use the 'Reviews' tab only for reviews.
-If you have questions, requests, or bug reports use the links below.

 Links
 -----